kseniadvorkina/OLMo_thesis/README.md

 - `x86_64` architecture
 - Miniforge-based Python environment

 A dedicated virtual environment was used for all experiments.
 Dependencies are listed in `requirements.txt`.

-Jobs were submitted using SLURM with `.sh` shell scripts.
+Jobs were submitted using SLURM with `.sh` shell scripts via `sbatch`.
 These scripts define resource requests and log outputs.
 Models and MoE gate weights were saved after each run.
 Sample job scripts are available in the respective folders.

 ---